berkeleyauv/robosub_ws/README.md

     bash scripts/install_scripts/install-ros-foxy.sh

 which will install ROS2 Foxy, Gazebo 11, download the necessary repositories, install the requirements using `rosdep`, and setup your `~/.bashrc` for future use.
+First source ros2
+    source /opt/ros/foxy/setup.bash
 Then, run
     colcon build --symlink-install

 which will build the necessary files.